Nemesia: planting, cultivation and care

 How to take Nemesia cuttings

-- Take stems about 8 cm to 10 cm long from the tips
+- From the tips, take stems about 8 cm to 10 cm long

-- Remove lower leaves and remove flower buds
+- Remove lower leaves and any flower buds

-- Insert these cuttings up to the first leaf into pots filled with a light, free-draining mix of sand and potting compost
+- Insert these cuttings up to the first leaf into pots containing a light, free-draining mix of sand and potting compost

 - Place in warmth and light, keeping compost moist